Who should replace Mike Martin Jr. as FSU baseball HC?

 Why Chris Hart will be the next head coach at Florida State

 Hart’s ties to Florida State could make him a coveted option for the Seminoles.
-The former ‘Nole has shown he has the ability to produce above average offenses and attract the talent necessary to compete at an elite level.
-The 2021 North Carolina State was arguably the top team in college baseball.
-Hart will also likely be a cheaper route than Jarrett.
+The former ‘Nole has shown the ability to produce above-average offenses and attract the talent necessary to compete at an elite level.
+The 2021 North Carolina State squad was arguably the best in college baseball.
+Hart would also be less expensive than Jarrett.

 Why Chris Hart will not be the next head coach at Florida State

-Hart lacks the head coaching experience that FSU may value.
-Although He has more overall experience than Ramsey, if the Seminoles are worried about a repeat of Martin’s inexperience issues, Hart may not be a top name on their radar.
+Hart lacks the head coaching experience FSU may value.
+Although he has more overall experience than Ramsey, if the Seminoles are worried about a repeat of Martin’s inexperience issues, Hart may not be a top name on their radar.

 Doug Mientkiewicz

-- Last position: Manager of Toledo Mud Hens (Triple-A affiliate for Detroit Tigers)
+- Last position: Manager of the Toledo Mud Hens (Detroit Tigers Triple-A affiliate)

 - Contract details: n/a